goonstation/goonstation/tgui/README.md

 To fix this kind of problem, run `bin/tgui --clean` and try again.

+**Error: Unable to locate pnpapi, the module '...\goonstation\tgui\packages\tgui-dev-server\index.js' is controlled by multiple pnpapi instances.**

+At present, due to an issue with yarn the dev server cannot be ran if the path to your repo contains spaces.
+This could be caused if you have the repo in your Documents folder and your Windows user is your first name and last name (e.g. `C:\Users\Firstname Lastname\Documents\goonstation`).

+For now, you'll have to move the whole repo to a different location without spaces (e.g. `C:\Dev\goonstation`).
+Moving the whole `goonstation` folder in this way shouldn't cause any issues, but make sure to close down VS Code and anything else you have that might be accessing the files within.

 ## Developer Tools

 When developing with `tgui-dev-server`, you will have access to certain